-To coincide with John Grindrod's recent book How To Love Brutalism, the author argues the case for one of the South Bank's most divisive buildings.
+To coincide with John Grindrod's book How To Love Brutalism, the author argues the case for one of the South Bank's most divisive buildings.

 London’s south bank is a load of concrete dropped from the sky.
 That’s how a friend of mine recently described the Festival Hall, Hayward Gallery, Queen Elizabeth Hall, BFI and National Theatre.
 And, in case dropping concrete from the sky is your thing, she was not being complimentary.